Autofan1992/stocks-app/README.md

 You can get some ideas how your application may look like on the [Google Finance](https://www.google.com/finance/) page.

 As a bonus you can implement (please describe implemented bonus functionality in this file):
-- any additional visual effects to highlight positive or negative changes in the prices
+- any additional visual effects to highlight positive or negative changes in the prices ✅
-- the possibility to switch on/off tickers by user
+- the possibility to switch on/off tickers by user ✅
-- the possibility to specify interval time by user
+- the possibility to specify interval time by user ✅
-- the possibility to add/remove ticker from watching group
+- the possibility to add/remove ticker from watching group ✅
-- any additional functionality you consider useful
+- the informational toast on connection/disconnect/reconnect, add/remove ticker to watching group ✅

 You should use the next technologies:
 - React (preferable with hooks)